laytzehwu/ms-assignment/assignment2/README.md

 Most of the performance related stuff in [Assignment1] has been offloaded to [AWS Simple Notification Service (SNS)] and [AWS Simple Queue Service (SQS)].
 [DynamoDB] is serverless, we are not really worry manage it.

 These services are provided by AWS, we are not really need a lot effort to take care of them.

+### Reliability

+Think about disaster, our data center might not available.
+All the production services need to have disaster recovery plan (DR), depends on the budget, we may go replicate or backup/restore base below target:

+- Recovery Time Objective (RTO), how fast of backup service take place.

+- Recovery Point Objective (RPO), how much data lost is affordable.

+### Sustainability

+Think about to provide efficient, resilient services.
+We should bring in Infrastructure as Code (IaC) concept.
+[CloudFormation] template is in [Assignment1], shows an idea that we can provision environment rapidly and flexible by introduce parameters.

 ## Security